 The day after a car accident can be nearly as shocking as the collision itself.
 Depending on the severity of the crash, you may awaken to broken bones, contusions, damage to your car and more.
 While the previous day might have felt like a bad dream, awakening the morning after can feel like you’re stuck in a nightmare.

-Here are a few checkpoints to reach on the road to a fair auto accident settlement:
+Here are a few key points to remember on the road to ensuring a fair auto accident settlement:

 Good photographs are an excellent piece of evidence that your lawyer can use in negotiating a better car accident settlement.
 If the case goes to trial, having good photographs will act as a strong visual for the jury.

 Once you’ve signed for a cash settlement for a car accident, you’ll never again be able to pursue compensation for your damages.
 This can be problematic because with some injuries, you may not even realize the full extent of your injuries before you’re offered a car accident settlement.
 While it’s reasonable to want to settle and put the whole thing behind you, taking the first offer extended to you isn’t always the best course of action.
 Most attorneys will advise you to wait until you’ve reached something called Maximum Medical Improvement, or MMI, before accepting a car accident settlement offer.